There are Five Phases to your landscaping journey

 Your brief or wish list, is the foundation of your design and as such you should ensure the designer thoroughly understands your aims, likes, dislikes, concerns and any and all other aspects they need to consider.

 This stage entails the creation of a Concept Design.
 There is no standard to which a Concept Design is held, so different designers include what they wish.
-What you should gain from the phase is an understanding of how your wish list looks on paper.
+What you should gain from this phase is an understanding of how your wish list looks on paper.
 Does it include everything?
 Does the flow and proportions feel right to you?
 Can you see yourself in it and does it function well?

 Studying the layout of your future garden is what is important.